mhnaufal/see-plus-plus/README.md

 10. **Smart Pointer**
     - **Unique Pointer**
       Scope pointer, when unique pointer goes out of scope it will get destroyed.
 We can't copy a unique pointer.
     - **Shared Pointer**
+      Use something called **reference counting**.
+When there is a new pointer that references a data, the number of reference count will increase.
     - **Weak Pointer**

 99. **Other Interesting In Modern C++**